Enter Bird's Name in Search Box:

 There are three types of cowbirds in North America.
 The Brown-headed Cowbird is found throughout the continent right up to the conifer regions of the North.

-Cowbirds are brood parasites, where the female cowbird will lay her eggs in the nest of other bird species.
+The cowbirds are brood parasites, which means that the female cowbird will lay her eggs in the nest of other bird species.
 These eggs are then abandoned by the cowbirds, leaving them to be hatched and the young cowbirds to be raised by the unknown parent birds of the nest.
 The young cowbirds are more aggressive than the parents own young and these young cowbirds will push the young of the parent birds from the nest to perish, ensuring they will get all the food to survive.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.

 Hinterland Who's Who Welcome to the Web site for Hinterland Who's Who It all started in 1963, with black-and-white vignettes about the loon, the moose, the gannet and the beaver.
 For more than 50 years, Hinterland Whos Who has proudly been bringing Canadas iconic wildlife directly into Canadians homes.
 Re-launched in 2003, the new series serves to rebuild the connection thousands of viewers made with wildlife through the original series.
 Welcome to our new website!
 Have a look around, and learn how you can help ensure that the wildlife remains part of what it means to be Canadian.